eclipse/adore/documentation/technical_documentation/interfaces/carla.md

 - advertises topic ```[adore vehicle namespace]/odom``` message type: ```nav_msgs/Odometry```
 - advertises topic ```[adore vehicle namespace]/localization``` message type: ```nav_msgs/Odometry```

 ### ackermanncommand2carla
 This node translates the messages for controlling the vehicle's motion output by ADORe to a format that is supported by carla_ackermann_control of the carla-ros-bridge to allow the controlling of a vehicle in CARLA.
-The node should be started within the adore vehicle namespace. ackermanncommand2carla node:
+The node should be started within the ADORe vehicle namespace.

+ackermanncommand2carla node:
 - subscribes to topic ```[adore vehicle namespace]/FUN/MotionCommand/acceleration``` message type: ```std_msgs/Float32```
 - subscribes to topic ```[adore vehicle namespace]/odom``` message type: ```nav_msgs/Odometry```
 - advertises topic ```/carla/[carla vehicle namespace]/ackermann_cmd``` message type: ```ackermann_msgs/AckermannDrive```

 ### plot_longitudinal_control_info
 This is a node that may help to design a controller for the carla vehicle by plotting the current longitudinal acceleration, the current motion command for the longitudinal acceleration (output by the feedback controller), and the throttle command (output by the carla_ackermann_control).
-The node should be started within the adore vehicle namespace.
+The node should be started within the ADORe vehicle namespace.

+plot_longitudinal_control_info:
 - subscribes to topic ```/carla/[carla vehicle namespace]/ackermann_cmd``` message type: ```ackermann_msgs/AckermannDrive```
 - subscribes to topic ```[adore vehicle namespace]/FUN/MotionCommand/acceleration``` message type: ```std_msgs/Float32```
 - subscribes to topic ```[adore vehicle namespace]/VEH/ax``` message type: ```std_msgs/Float32```